wrpaape/mysql_seed/README.md

 ##Features
+- builds on OS X and Linux systems (Windows in progress)
-- robust thread pool implementation build with POSIX threads (pthread) API
+- robust thread pool implementation built with POSIX threads (pthread) API
 - graceful error handling
   - recoverable errors are caught and reported
   - system call failures are logged and reported after cleanup